ianbollinger/haskell-style-guide/haskell-style.md

-Haskell Style Guide
+Haskell style guide
 ===================

-This is a short document describing the preferred coding style for this project.
-I've tried to cover the major areas of formatting and naming.
-When something isn't covered by this guide you should stay consistent with the code in the other modules.
+This document describes the preferred coding style for this project.
+It tries to cover the major areas of formatting and naming.
+When something is not covered by this guide, you should stay consistent with the code in other modules.

 Formatting
 ----------

-### Line Length
+### Line length

-Maximum line length is *80 characters*.
+Lines should not be longer than *80 characters*.

 ### Indentation

-Tabs are illegal.
-Use spaces for indenting.
-Indent your code blocks with *4 spaces*.
-Indent the `where` keyword two spaces to set it apart from the rest of the code and indent the definitions in a `where` clause 2 spaces.
+Tabs must not be used; use spaces for indenting.
+Indent code blocks with *4 spaces*.
+Indent the `where` keyword two spaces to set it apart from the rest of the code, and indent the definitions in a `where` clause 2 spaces.
 Some examples:

 ```haskell